AlvinLindfors/earth-minecraft/README.md

   Name: Finland
   Banner: /give @p minecraft:white_banner{BlockEntityTag:{Patterns:[{Color:11,Pattern:"sc"}]}}
   Ideology: Democracy
+  Objective: Form Great-Finland
 ```

 Please do not type anything other than nation submissions in the #nation-submission channel.

+### Joining an existing nation

+There is not rule that a nation can have that says you can't join it, except by admin interferance.

+## Core Concepts

 ## Commands